skiptirengu/anitomy-js/README.md

 4.x is a complete rewrite from scratch and requires at least Node 8.
 The old callback style API was completely removed and now the _async_ methods (parse and parseAsync) exposes only the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) API.

+### Changes from version 5.x

+On version 5.x, _anitomy-js_ switched from using the [NAN](https://github.com/nodejs/nan), to the newer [NAPI](https://github.com/nodejs/node-addon-api).
+With this change, all context-related issues should be fixed.

 ## Usage

 _anitomy-js_ provides two methods: `parse` and `parseSync`.